WebOfTrustInfo/verifiable-news/sketchpad.md

 We can envision a field, `assertionStart` which indicates the start of the assertion and which, if omitted, has a default value of `issued`.
 We can envision a field, `assertionEnd` which indicates the end of the assertion and which, if omitted, means that the statement is asserted while the issuance and any superseding issuances are valid.
 If no `assertionEnd` is specified, and if an issuance expires, and if a statement indicates a value for `revocation`, then a system may check for a supersession.

+In the following example, the issuances expire annually.

 ```json
 {
   "id": "https://example.com/facts/ebfeb1f712ebc6f1/",